 Post-Graduate Study Program, 5 packet exchanges: $2,250 (duration, 22 weeks); $2,000 for former Solstice MFA Program Grad Assistant

 Post-Graduate Study Program, 3 packet exchanges: $1,550 (duration, 21 weeks);$1,300 for former Solstice MFA Program Grad Assistant

-Deadline: Proposals for participation in the Solstice MFA Post-Graduate Study Program (fall 2015 term) must be sent to the Solstice MFA Office no later than Friday, June 26, 2015 (postmark).
+Deadline: Proposals for participation in the Solstice MFA Post-Graduate Study Program must be sent to the Solstice MFA Office no later than Monday, December 12, 2016 (postmark).

 Solstice Post-Graduate Study Program: Participating Faculty Members

 Select up to your top two choices of mentors.
 If mentors cannot take all post-grad students wishing to work with them, assignments will be made based on faculty input and the date on which the student applied.
 If we cannot assign you the mentor you wish to work with during the coming semester, you will be able to re-apply for the following semester knowing your chances will be much higher in the next “round.”

 Note that participating faculty members who are teaching during the semester in question will be taking Solstice graduate students first, and will only take post-graduate students if they have not yet met their individual quotas for mentees.